robert/robert.github.com/_posts/2019-12-02-pfab4-exception-handling-dealing-with-failure.md

             print('Error writing data to database:', e)
 ```

-In English, this code means: "`try` to insert a record into the database.
-If any exceptions, of any sort, are raised, print an error message. *Don't* re-raise the exception (often known as *swallowing* the exception), because I want the program to keep on running."
+In words, this code means: "`try` to insert a record into the database.
+If any exceptions, of any sort, are raised, print an error message.
+Then return from the `add_data` function and continue executing the rest of the program as normal, even if an exception was raised."

-There are 2 things I would want to change about this function before I would feel comfortable including it in an important, production system:

-### 1. Don't swallow your own errors

-I don't think that the `Database#add_data` function should even be responsible for catching and swallowing its own errors.
+Despite the fact that exception handling helps Michael's program to continue running for days at a time, I don't think that the `Database#add_data` function should be responsible for catching and suppressing its own errors in this way.
 To see why, imagine that you are another programmer working on this project, and you want to use `add_data` in your own code.
 You call the function and run your code, but you don't see any records created in the database.
 You tear your hair out for an hour.
 Eventually you scroll back through all of your output logs, and notice a line saying `Error writing data to database: SqliteException`.
-You realize that your writes to the database were failing for easily-fixable reasons, but the `add_data` function was trying to be helpful by preventing these errors from causing your program to halt.
+You realize that your writes to the database were failing for easily-fixable reasons, but the `add_data` function was trying to be helpful by preventing these errors from causing your program to die.
 You wish that `add_data` had instead allowed the error to be raised properly so that that you could have known that there was a problem with your code.

-In short, don't catch and swallow or ignore errors unless you're sure you know what you're doing.

-### 2. Don't catch every type of Exception

-The line `except Exception as e` means "catch *every* type of exception".
-Even if you do want your code to catch some types of exception, catching every type of exception is almost always a mistake.
+The potential for frustration is made even greater by the fact that the code is catching *every* type of `Exception`.
+As we discussed a few paragraphs ago, when catching exceptions you get to choose which type or types of exception you want to handle.
+In the above snippet, the `except Exception as e` line means "catch *every* type of exception", since every type of exception is a sub-class of `Exception`.
+Even if you do want your code to catch *some* types of exception, catching *every* type of exception in this way is almost always a mistake.

-When you catch every type of exception, you catch *every* type of exception, including some that are indicative of boneheaded bugs.
-For example, `except Exception as e` will even catch `NameError`, an error that indicates that a variable is not defined and suggests that you have typoed something somewhere.
-You almost always want to know about `NameError`s, and never want them to be caught.
+This is becasue when you catch every type of exception, you catch *every* type of exception, including some that are invaluable indicators of boneheaded bugs.
+For example, `except Exception as e` will even catch `NameError`, an error that indicates that a variable is not defined and suggests that you have typoed a variable name somewhere.
+You almost always want to know about `NameError`s, and never want them to be caught, let alone suppressed.

-Instead, we should work out what types of errors we expect to see and therefore aren't concerned by, and only catch those errors (for example: `except sqlite3.Error as e`).
-That said, in this database situation, I don't think that there *are* any errors that we expect to see.
-If `add_data` throws an exception then this suggests that there is likely a bug that we need to fix.
-I would therefore remove the `try`/`except` block from this function entirely.
+If we wanted to avoid this pitfall, narrow our focus, and just catch errors in our database code, we could take advantage of the fact that the authors of the `sqlite` library made sure that every type of `sqlite` exception is a sub-class of a class called `sqlite.Error`.
+This means that by writing `except sqlite3.Error` we can catch every type of database error, from those representing "database does not exist" to "query is malformed".
+However, we will not catch `NameError`s or any other type of error.

+For the reasons above, I don't think we should even catch and suppress our database errors.
+Database errors are a valuable indication that something has gone wrong.
+But if we did want to suppress database errors for some reason, this would be the way to do it.
+In short, don't catch and ignore errors unless you're sure you know what you're doing and why; and if you do then be as specific about the errors that you're catching as possible.

 Next let's look at a different part of the program, in which I think that error handling is entirely appropriate: the code that queries the Google Maps API.